Indigenous Water Crisis in Canada

 - Construction of private wells for drinking water

-Exposure to waterborne parasites and bacteria capable of causing illnesses, disorders, and increased risk of cancer, are significantly more common among Indigenous peoples.
-20-30 percent of water systems in Indigenous reserves posed a higher chance of producing hazardous drinking water in the last decade.
+As a result of the lack of clean water, Indigenous communities have been exposed more to illness and cancer.
+Henceforth, 20-30 percent of water systems in Indigenous reserves posed a higher chance of producing hazardous drinking water in the last decade.
 These contaminants are a byproduct of deficient wastewater management both on and off reserves.
 Contaminants stem from the reaction of organic materials in uncleansed source water and the chemicals meant to disinfect it.
 Some common and dangerous bacteria include Escherichia Coli, Legionella Pneumophila, CryptoSporidium, Giardia Lamblia, Typhoid Fever and more.
-Communities are sometimes driven to evacuation because of the elevated levels of dangerous bacteria in their water.
-An example of this is the Escherichia Coli breakout in the Kashechewan reserve which led to the evacuation of 1000 residents.
-Major consequences come with these mass evacuations.
+Moreover, residents sometimes have to evacuate communities because of the elevated levels of dangerous bacteria in their water.
+For example, the Escherichia Coli breakout in the Kashechewan reserve led to the evacuation of 1000 residents.
+Certainly, the lack of clean water in Indigenous communities come with consequences but so does mass evacuations.

-What Action has the Federal Government Taken in Order to Solve this?
+What action has the Federal Government taken in regards to Indigenous water?

-26 water advisories have been entrenched in different reserves, water advisories are public health messages to warn those it may concern about unsafe drinking water.
+26 water advisories are present in different reserves.
+Water advisories are public health messages to warn people about unsafe drinking water.
 Some of these advisories have been active for more than 25 years.
 There is an extreme shortage of funding for maintenance and operation of drinking water systems on reserves.
 The Parliamentary Budget Officer has identified the amount as $138 million yearly.
 In a garish attempt to diffuse this situation, the liberal government has appointed Public Private Partnerships(P3s) as a solution.
-In the past, P3s have proven to be costly, ultimately leading to the privatisation of water and a decrease in community control and job opportunities.
+In the past, P3s have proven to be costly, ultimately leading to the privatization of water and a decrease in community control and job opportunities.
 These decisions did not improve the quality of life on Indigenous reserves and have actually further harmed Indigenous communities.

-- Marginalisation: When it comes to important decision making regarding the livelihoods of Indigenous peoples, the targeted communities are often pushed aside and left out of the discussion.
+When it comes to important decision making regarding the livelihoods of Indigenous peoples, the targeted communities are often pushed aside and left out of the discussion.
 The Canadian government has proposed a number of promises and new plans with no intention of fulfilling them.
-They are fully aware about the absence of safe drinking water on Indigenous reserves however, they have not taken the appropriate action necessary to strike positive change.
-These communities are victims of systemic and environmental racism which causes the pollution of waterways to affect Indigenous reserves disproportionately.
+Although they are fully aware about the absence of safe drinking water on Indigenous reserves, they have not taken the appropriate action necessary for positive change.
+These communities are victims of systemic and environmental racism which causes poor access to clean water in Indigenous communities.

-- Remote Areas: The government sets aside a rather limited amount of money when it comes to this issue.
-Certain reserves are located very far off from their primary water source or neighbouring cities.
-In these scenarios, the affected reserves do not have enough money in their budget to afford continuous maintenance.
+The government sets aside a rather limited amount of money when it comes to clean Indigenous water.
+Certain reserves are located very far off from their primary water source or neighboring cities.
+In these scenarios, the affected reserves do not have enough money in their budget to afford continuous water maintenance.
 Affected reserves located in remote areas have to worry about the access they have to water.
 These reserves do not have a primary water source nearby causing them to travel great lengths to obtain unsafe drinking water.

 Closing Remarks

 Thank you for reading this far!
-Hopefully you have discovered new information on this pressing issue which has affected Canadian Indigenous communities for decades.
+Hopefully you have discovered new information on this Indigenous water crisis which has affected communities for decades.
 These communities really need strong voices like yours to speak up for them and advocate for their rights.
-On behalf of Green Schools Green Futures I would like to thank you once again for your contribution to our journey.
+On behalf of Green Schools Green Futures, I would like to thank you once again for your contribution to our journey.
 Your donations to the Green Schools Foundation have helped the Green Schools community grow and continue to shed light on these critical matters.
 If you would be so kind, please make a donation to our GSGF foundation so we can carry on with our work.
 Subscribe to our monthly newsletter for more!

 Resources: